-Thank you for your interest in PCB123!
+Thank you for your interest in PCB123.
 With Version 5, Sunstone has fulfilled its commitment to create a PCB design system that delivers superior productivity against other systems regardless of price.
 In one program, it delivers all the tools needed to complete a printed circuit board from concept to manufacturing.

-Version 5 is the culmination of effort to streamline the entire PCB design process and yields a system that is quite unlike any other.
+is the culmination of an effort to streamline the entire PCB design process and yields a system that is quite unlike any other.
 PCB layout and schematics not only reside in the same application but also are two isomorphic views of the same database.
 A netlist is no longer the interface between the two applications.
 As you create a schematic, you are creating a PCB.
 If you don’t want to bother creating a schematic, then just create your board and let PCB123 create the schematic for you.
 Data edits are bidirectional with either side updating the other.
-Most of the synchronizing is done transparently but some edits required that special facilities be created to ensure both the logical (schematics) and physical (Layout) views stay isomorphic.
+Most of the synchronizing is done transparently but some edits require that special facilities be created to ensure both the logical (schematics) and physical (Layout) views stay isomorphic.
 In fact, loading a pre-version-3 PCB123 file into version 5 will result in the automatic generation of a companion schematic.
 Likewise, starting a new design either using a netlist from another system or simply creating a PCB from scratch by manually placing new components and drawing the traces will result in a schematic that is automatically created and is continuously updated as the PCB is updated.

 We are extremely pleased you are reading this guide because it is jam packed with tips and techniques to maximize both your productivity and the quality of your PCB.

 Software features out of the box